-J Sears & Co was the largest footwear retailer in Britain.
+J Sears & Co was the largest shoe manufacturer and distributor in the world.

 John George Sears (1870 – 1916) was the son of James George Sears, a Northampton leather seller, who employed two men and three boys in 1871.
 He was raised as a Congregationalist.

 John George Sears began his working life as a clicker (one who cuts the uppers for shoes and boots from leather).
 He eventually rose to the position of factory foreman.

 Sears established a small factory on Derby Road, Northampton, in 1891.
 He traded as J Sears & Co.

 Sears was able to win market share from the strike-affected Manfield of Northampton in 1895.

 Sears was joined by his brother, William Thomas Sears (1877 – 1950), from 1897.

 J Sears & Co opened its first retail outlet in 1897.
 A branch was opened on Fleet Street, London in 1900.